 Attractive Current Yield.
 We believe our sourcing network allows us to enter into transactions with attractive yields and investment structures.
 Based on current market conditions and our pipeline of new investments, we expect our target directly originated senior and unitranche secured debt will have an average maturity of three to five years and interest rates of 8% to 13%, and we expect our target directly originated junior secured debt and unsecured subordinated debt will have an average maturity of four to seven years and interest rates of 10% to 15%.
 In addition, based on current market conditions and our pipeline of new investments, we expect that our target debt investments will typically have a variable coupon (with a LIBOR floor), will typically include upfront closing fees of 1% to 4% and may include payment-in-kind ("PIK") interest (interest that is not received in cash, but added to the principal balance of the loan).
 We may also receive warrants or other forms of upside equity participation.
 Our transactions are generally secured and supported by a lien on all assets and/or a pledge of company stock in order to provide priority of return and to influence any corporate actions.
-Although we will target investments with the characteristics described in this paragraph, we cannot assure you that our new investments will have these characteristics of our current investment portfolio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Portfolio and Investment Activity."
+Although we will target investments with the characteristics described in this paragraph, we cannot assure you that our new investments will have these characteristics and we may enter into investments with different characteristics as the market dictates.
+For a description of the characteristics of our current investment portfolio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Portfolio and Investment Activity."
 Until investment opportunities can be found, we may invest our undeployed capital in cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less from the date of investment.
 These temporary investments may have lower yields than our other investments and, accordingly, may result in lower distributions, if any, during such period.